binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 * [ZedBoard / Zynq 7020](http://picozed.org/product/zedboard)
 * [Haswell](http://www.theplatform.net/2015/06/02/intel-finishes-haswell-xeon-e5-rollout-launches-broadwell-e3/)

-**Scrypt** uses PBKDF2-HMAC-SHA-256 (PBKDF2 of HMAC-SHA256) as its PRF, and the [Salsa20/8](https://tools.ietf.org/html/rfc7914) core function, which is not a cryptographic hash function as it is not collision resistant.
+**Scrypt** uses PBKDF2-HMAC-SHA-256 (PBKDF2 of HMAC-SHA256) as its PRF, and the [Salsa20/8](https://tools.ietf.org/html/rfc7914) core function, which is not a cryptographic hash function as it is not collision resistant to help pseudo-random writes to RAM, then repeatedly reads them in a pseudo-random sequence.
 FPGAs do not generally have a lot of RAM, so this makes leveraging both FPGAs and GPUs a lot less feasible and narrows down the field of potential hardware cracking options to many core multi-purpose CPUs, such as the Xeon Phi, ZedBoard, Haswell and others.

+&nbsp;

 The sensitive data stored within a datastore should be the output of one of the three key derivation functions we have just discussed.
 Feed these with the data you want protected, and a unique salt.
 All good frameworks will have at least PBKDF2 and bcrypt APIs.